BEFORE YOU SIGN UP FOR THIS HIKE:

 Read the entire hike posting.
 Every.
 Single.
 Word.
 I don't mind answering questions, as long as they aren't already answered in the hike posting.

 Be willing to hike at the pace of the slowest.
 Leave your long sighs, eye-rolls and impatience at home, please and thank you.
 Those of us who actually are slow hikers will appreciate it. :-)

-Trail distance and elevation: 16.4 km return, 290 m elevation gain
+Trail distance and elevation: 11.2 km, 360 meters elevation gain to the Teahouse.

 Transit Users: I can take three passengers with me from Heritage LRT Station.
 Please reply to the post on the Message Board below.
 Look for a Light Blue Dodge Caravan parked close to the station building.

 Vehicle Drivers: You can drive yourself to the trailhead, or use the Message Board below to arrange yourselves in car pooling groups, from whatever location you wish.

 Trailhead: Lake Louise public parking lot.
 We'll meet in front of the public washroom building in the lowest parking lot.

 Hiking Pace: We will be hiking to the pace of the slowest person in the group.
 My definition of hiking to the pace of the slowest is the slowest hiker is at the front of the group, and sets the pace for everyone.
 This is for the safety, health and enjoyment of all hikers.
 We will be stopping for great views, photos, rest breaks, and the occasional head count.
 Remember, it doesn't matter how slow you're going, you're still going faster than the folks sitting at home on the couch.

 Hiker requirements: Healthy enough to complete the hike (this includes carrying your own gear – there are no sherpas on my hikes!), good sense of humor, and a desire to explore the natural environment.